If you take pride in how your car looks – and who doesn’t? – noticing any dings or scratches on it can quickly ruin your mood.

 If you have aluminum or chrome wheels, you can easily repair curb rash at home.
 All you need to do is invest some time and hard work.
 And your wheels are going to look as good as new in practically no time.

-As we mentioned earlier, steel wheels are more complicated and you should consult a professional instead of attempting to fix these yourself.
+Steel wheels are more complicated and you should consult a professional instead of attempting to fix these yourself.

 Step 1: Check for Protection